RozWelch/EVProject/README.md

   - This range and the journey distance are compared, and the user is informed if the journey is within range or not.
   - A map of charging points is shown.
 I would have liked to use an API Google map to show charging points where they needed to recharge, but this was not implemented on this version as it was a pain service.

+  UX: As a First Time or Returning User, I want to easily see and understand my calculated results so that I can see when a recharge is needed.
-  UX: A Returning user will want to see their range and if their journey is within range.
-A Google map of charging points is displayed.
+      As a First Time or Returning User, I want to see a map of recharging points at my destination.

 ![range form](https://github.com/RozWelch/EVProject/blob/main/assets/readme-images/modal_results_map.jpg)